Estecka/mc-Variants-CIT-wiki/Precondition Cheat-Sheet.md

 "precondition": {
 	// Enchantment level must be EXACTLY 1 "enchantment.mending": 1,
-	// In order to be equal to 0, the data MUST BE PRESENT in the nbt.
+	// In order to be equal to 0, the enchantment MUST BE LISTED in the nbt.
 	"enchantment.vanishing_curse": 0,

 	// Undefined behaviour.
 Do not use.